 - helping the local community connect with the recovery of the natural environment after the storm.

 Monitoring plots have been set up to measure the effect that mechanical clearing of fallen trees has on regeneration, or if woody debris and fallen logs impede plant regeneration.
 After the windstorm, surveys were undertaken in two windthrow areas and data collected on the cover of canopy tree seedlings, understorey plant species, and fallen logs and branches.
-Some of the fallen logs and branches will be removed during the summer of 2022/2023 to reduce future fire hazard.
+Some of the fallen logs and branches will be removed to reduce future fire hazard.
 These areas will then be surveyed again and compared with areas not affected by windthrow.

 The community has been involved in engagement activities after the windstorm.
 Students at Mt Dandenong Primary School have been learning about forest regeneration and ecology by collecting samples of local native plants and recording their locations on the iNaturalist database.
 Yarra Ranges Council have installed nest boxes for birds and possums at the school, and the students have been involved in checking these with wildlife cameras.
 Further community engagement led by ARI is planned, including citizen science activities with Friends of Kalorama Park.